digital-standard/ThreeDPoseTracker/README.md

 5. Use the "Close Menu" button to hide the menu.
 The menu is displayed again by pressing the space key.
 While the menu is not displayed, you can change the camera angle by left-clicking the mouse and change the avatar by right-clicking.

-Add avatar Button
+Add avatar Button</br>
-Upload the file from the "ADD Avatar" button.
+Upload the file from the "ADD Avatar" button.</br>
-Avatar name: Avatar name
+Avatar name: Avatar name</br>
-Default position: Start position
+Default position: Start position</br>
-Z: Depth scale of depth movement ratio
+Z: Depth scale of depth movement ratio</br>
-Scale: Avatar size
+Scale: Avatar size</br>
-Skeleton: Stickman Display
+Skeleton: Stickman Display</br>
-Default position: Stickman start position
+Default position: Stickman start position</br>
-Scale: Stickman size
+Scale: Stickman size</br>

 ## Source
 Created with Unity ver 2019.2.12f1.</br>